wicaksuu/backdoor-scaner/README.md

-# PHP Backdoor Scanner
+# PHP Backdoor Scanner with VirusTotal Integration

 This project is a Python-based script designed to scan directories for potential backdoor files.
 It analyzes PHP and other files for suspicious patterns, obfuscation, and other indicators of malicious code.
-The script provides detailed scanning reports and includes features like real-time progress updates, filtering by file extensions, and report saving.
+The script integrates with **VirusTotal** to provide additional security checks for suspicious files.

 ## Features
 - **Pattern Detection:** Identifies common backdoor patterns like `eval()`, `base64_decode()`, dynamic variables, and obfuscated strings.
+- **Integration with VirusTotal:** Automatically submits suspicious files to VirusTotal for further analysis.
 - **Real-Time Progress:** Displays the current file being scanned, percentage completion, and estimated time remaining.
 - **Extension Filtering:** Allows scanning specific file extensions (e.g., `php`, `py`).
 - **Detailed Reports:** Provides comprehensive details about suspicious files, including patterns found, creation/modification timestamps, file size, and more.